 Myocardial infarction (MI) is a term used by medical fraternity for a condition which is commonly referred as heart attack.
 Myocardial infarction is a serious and life threatening condition arising from atherosclerotic changes in the coronary vessels.
 Heart attack occurs when the blood flow from the coronary artery is blocked and the heart muscles do not get enough blood supply.
+As a result the heart muscles get damaged or die.
+The whole event is sudden in onset.

 In heart attack one or more than one artery is blocked due to buildup of plaque.
 Plaque is made up of cholesterol, fat, calcium and other waste materials.
 Moderate to severe chest pain, breathlessness, dizziness, nausea, perspiration at rest and fainting are some of the signs of myocardial infarction.
+In some cases the pain may radiate to left hand, neck and jaw.
+However, at least 25 to 30 percent of MI occurs without any warning signs.

 Myocardial infarction is diagnosed with changes in electrocardiogram (ECG), blood trophonin and symptoms.
 It takes almost 6 hours for progression of damage from one layer of heart muscle to another.
+Hence any intervention within 6 hours of heart attack is critical to reduce damage to the heart muscles.
+This crucial period is called “time window”.

 Signs And Symptoms Of Myocardial Infarction